Writing Musical Theatre

 - ALPHA TEST.
-Study the art of writing for musical theatre with NMI Founding Director John Sparks.
-(A survey of the writing techniques used in successful musicals from Showboat to Hamilton)
+Study the art of writing for musical theatre with NMI Founding Director John Sparks (a survey course on the writing techniques used in successful musicals from Showboat to Hamilton).

-- This course is designed so that writers of each of the individual crafts involved (bookwriting, composition, lyric writing) can profit whether working alone or taking the course with one or more collaborators.
-If yours is a single craft, i.e. book, music or lyric writing, for instance, there are assignments you can do without collaborators.
+- This is a course from which writers of each of the individual crafts involved (bookwriting, composition, and lyric writing) can profit, whether you’re working alone or taking the course with one or more collaborators.
+If yours is a single craft (i.e. book, music or lyric writing, for instance), there are assignments you can do without collaborators.
 If you are a hyphenate (music-lyrics, book-lyrics) or working with one or more collaborators, then you and your collaborator(s) can work together, turning in related assignments.
 Fees for the course are adjusted so you can enroll and receive critiques in one, two or all three of the crafts covered.

 - Writing for the musical theatre is an art and not a science.
-Think of the assignments as tools to help writers more completely communicate with their audiences, based on observations over nearly one hundred years of exciting musical theatre creation in the United States.
+Think of the assignments as tools to help writers more completely communicate with their audiences.
+Instruction is based on the study of over nearly 100 years of exciting musical theatre creation in the United States.
 This means that for every principle discussed, one can find brilliant exceptions.
 The points of craft under discussion are not rules.
 They are, rather, observations of how it has been done by the masters past and present, with occasional critical comments investigating why it has been done this way.

-WritingMusicalTheatre.com is owned and operated by the top faculty at the Academy for New Musical Theatre.
+WritingMusicalTheatre.com is owned and operated by the top faculty at the Academy for New Musical Theatre (ANMT).